-About All Perils Coverage In Your Ontario Auto Policy
+About All Perils Coverage In Your Auto Policy

-All perils is one of a number of types of car insurance coverage you can select when getting a policy.
-Do you have all perils coverage?
+All perils is one of a number of types of coverage you can select when getting car insurance.
+Do you have all perils?
 Does it make sense for your driving situation?

 In this blog, we’ll answer all your questions about all perils insurance.
-Get an all perils insurance definition, learn about what it covers and if you need it.
+Get the definition, learn about what it covers and if you need it.

 What Is All Perils Insurance?

-All perils is an optional type of insurance coverage.
+All perils is an optional type of insurance.
+It is also referred to as "all risk".
 It’s one of the most extensive.
-It combines collision and comprehensive coverage.
+It combines collision and comprehensive.

-This policy includes coverage for all risks unless they are otherwise excluded in your policy.
+This includes protection for all risks unless they are otherwise excluded in your policy.

 What Does All Perils Insurance Cover?

-All perils insurance provides drivers with broad coverage.
-You will have protection against the majority of perils.
-This will give you peace of mind in knowing you have coverage for almost all types of damage to your vehicle.
-If you have a low risk tolerance, this policy is worth considering.
+All perils provides drivers with coverage against the majority of perils.
+This will give you peace of mind in knowing you have protection for almost all types of damage to your vehicle.
+If you have a low-risk tolerance, it is worth considering.

-The cost for an all perils policy depends on your insurer, driving history, coverage limits and much more.
-Get an all perils insurance to get an accurate price estimate.
+All perils is the most extensive type of policy so it costs more.
+The cost depends on your insurer, driving history, limits and much more.
+Contact us for all perils insurance to get an accurate price estimate.

 All Perils Vs Collision And Comprehensive – How Are They Different?

 All perils is a combination of collision and comprehensive.
-The only difference is all perils combines the two types of coverage into a single policy.
+The only difference is that it combines the two types of coverage into a single policy.

-What Is The Difference Between An All Risk Policy Vs Named Perils?
+What Is The Difference Between An All Perils Vs Named Perils?

-All perils provides coverage for all risks, unless specified.
-Named or specified perils only provides coverage for the perils listed in the policy.
+All perils is for all risks, unless specified.
+Named or specified perils only includes the perils listed in the policy.

 Do I Need All Perils Car Insurance?

 It depends on your risk tolerance and other factors.
-Some drivers are willing to pay a little more for extra coverage.
-Others are willing to forego the extra coverage to keep their premiums down.
-Speak with your insurance expert to determine your need for all perils insurance coverage.
+Some drivers are willing to pay a little more extra for it.
+Others are willing to forego it to keep their premiums down.
+Speak with your advisor to determine your need for all perils.

-No. All perils is an optional type of coverage.
+No. All perils is an optional type of insurance.
 You can choose to add this to your policy.
-Adding all perils coverage will give you more protection.
-It will also increase your policy cost.
+Adding all perils will give you more protection.
+It will also increase your cost.

 You file an all perils claims the same as you would other auto insurance claims.
 If you have damage to your vehicle, contact your insurer and start a claim.